edilaitin/parallel-gaussian-blur/README.md

 # Results

-## Running with an image of <b>size 40 mb and radius 10 on 24 core CPU</b> for the gaussian blur we got the following results:
+## Running with an image of <b>size 40 mb on 24 core CPU</b> for the gaussian blur with radius 10 we got the following results:

 | Attempt | Serial | OpenMP  | Mpi 4 cores | Mpi 8 cores | Mpi 12 cores | Mpi 24 cores |